Did you ever wonder how many coins come in a roll?

 - Errors and varieties can be hard to spot at first.
 My advice is to hold aside all coins from a certain date that are widely known for their errors — such as 1972 cents (there was a doubled die made that year) or 1982 Kennedy half dollars (missing Frank Gasparro’s FG initials to the right of the eagle’s tail) — and look for the presence of errors on those coins when you have more time.

-More Info About Coin Rolls
+More About Coin Roll Hunting

 - How To Buy Unsearched Coin Rolls